Fantomas42/django-blog-zinnia/docs/extending_entry_model.rst

 .. note:: You have to respect **4 important rules** :

           #.
-Do not import the Entry model in your file defining the
+Do not import the :class:`Entry` model in your file defining
-             extended model because it will cause a circular importation.
+             the extended model because it will cause a circular importation.

           #.
-Do not put your abstract model in a file named models.py,
+Do not put your abstract model in a file named :file:`models.py`,
              it will not work for a non obvious reason.

           #.
-Don't forget to tell that your model is abstract.
+Don't forget to tell that your model is `abstract`.
 Otherwise a
              table will be created and the extending process will not work as expected.

           #.
-If you extend the Entry model after the syncdb command, you
+If you extend the :class:`Entry` model after the syncdb
-             will have to reset the Zinnia application to reflect your changes.
+             command, you will have to reset the Zinnia application to reflect your changes.